matejstastny/dont-wake-up/README.md

 But it's not peaceful — **energy drinks** are invading your mind.
 If they touch you, you lose a life.
 Lose all 3?
 You **wake up**.

-Armed only with a handful of **sleeping pills** and a **flashlight**, you must fight off waves of caffeinated chaos in the dark.
+Armed only with a handful of **melatonin gummies** and a **flashlight**, you must fight off waves of caffeinated chaos in the dark.
 The deeper you sleep, the more they come.

 ## ⚙️ Features